This post may contain affiliate links. Please read my disclosure policy.

 beef-enchilada-DSC_2805

-My beef enchilada recipe includes a few simple steps, but boy are they worth it.
-From making my own homemade enchilada sauce or my easy blender enchilada sauce, to seasoning the beef just perfectly, to assembling and baking in the oven – it all just works.
+My beef enchilada recipe includes a few simple steps that make this the best recipe, in my opinion.
+From making my own homemade enchilada sauce or my easy blender enchilada sauce to seasoning the beef just perfectly to assembling and baking in the oven – it all just works.

 But, if you’d rather not make your own sauce, you can easily substitute your favorite enchilada sauce from the grocery store.
 Or, plan ahead and make a batch for keeping in the refrigerator until you are ready to make these a few days later.